 Eat First With Your Eyes

-Also, authentic Italian gelato will look a bit different than you might envision.
+Also, authentic Italian gelato will look slightly different from what you might envision.
 Rather than vibrantly colored, sky-high mountains, you’ll find tightly packed metal tubs with lackluster colors.
 It doesn’t look appetizing, but what it lacks in looks it more than makes up for in flavor.

-Due to gelato’s dense quality and higher temperature can’t stack up tall — gelaterie does this to lure in passers-by.
+Due to gelato’s dense quality and higher temperature, gelaterie does this to lure in passers-by.
 The same goes for bright colors.
 A neon yellow or fire-engine red gelato likely contains artificial ingredients.

 You might find flecks of the key ingredient in the gelato, like tiny bits of watermelon seed in anguria, strawberry seeds in the fragola, or crunchy bits of hazelnut in the nocciola.
 Finding these little pieces in the gelato means delicious things on the horizon for your taste buds.

 The best way to test a shop is to look at the pistachio.
 It’s a year-round flavor, so it’s a perfect gauge.
-If the pistachio has a bland, gray-green hue and chunks of pistachios, you’ve probably found authentic Italian gelato.
+You’ve probably found authentic Italian gelato if the pistachio has a bland, gray-green hue and chunks of pistachios.

-You could do everything right and sadly still not find a shop that passes the test.
+You could do everything right, but sadly, you still cannot find a shop that passes the test.
 Still, even a gelateria that doesn’t tick off all the boxes can have a few star flavors, which will almost always taste delicious.

 Since they don’t rely on seasonal ingredients, chocolate, stracciatella, and fior di latte will almost always satisfy a craving.
-If you want something fruity, lemon is a good bet and one you’ll find year-round as well.
+If you want something fruity, lemon is a good bet and one you’ll find year-round.

 There you have it: you now know how to find the best gelato in Italy.
 Now it’s time to perfect those skills with lots and lots of taste tests!